-Investors' optimism, however, was limited by the day's economic data, among the latest to suggest that the economy's momentum was slowing.
+Investors’ optimism, however, was limited by the day’s data, among the latest to suggest that momentum in some sectors of the economy was slowing.

 An index of pending home sales unexpectedly fell 1.1 percent in June, the National Association of Realtors said.
 The report followed an 8.1 percent drop of new home sales in June, the biggest slump in almost a year.
-The PHLX housing sector index tumbled 1.4 percent.
-Shares of D.R.
-Horton Inc, the No. 1 U.S. homebuilder, slipped 0.6 percent to $21.48.
+The PHLX housing sector index declined 1.4 percent.

-Investors also are turning their focus to the Fed's meeting on Tuesday and Wednesday, when the U.S. central bank's officials could make some subtle changes to their policy statement about how and when they will eventually raise interest rates.
+Investors also turned their focus to the Fed’s meeting on Tuesday and Wednesday, when the U.S. central bank’s officials could make some subtle changes to their policy statement about how and when they will eventually raise interest rates.

 “What they talk about in their statement, particularly with regard to the trajectory of the economy, is going to be important to the market.
 So there are probably some investors on the sidelines waiting to see what might come out of that,” said Bucky Hellwig, senior vice president at BB&T Wealth Management in Birmingham, Alabama.

-Among the day's most active stocks was El Pollo Loco Holdings Inc, a restaurant chain that went public late last week.
+During the regular session, the day’s most active stocks included El Pollo Loco Holdings Inc, a restaurant chain that went public late last week.
 El Pollo Loco leaped 43.5 percent to close at $34.48, extending the rally from Friday, its first day of trading.